akanksha1909/Understanding-Typescript/typescript-config/Readme.md

 - Next-generation Javascript
     - const and let are next generation javascript and are scoped to block.
     - arrow functions are next generation javascript

+- If any variable/method is declared as private, it can't be changed outside the class, even inside the inherited class.
+- If we want to use the variable inside extended class but not make it available outside the classes, use "protected"